 Consulting: A medical device company might ask an OHSU orthopedic surgeon who is an expert on lower back surgeries to provide consulting services on a new device it is developing.
 This consulting would be arranged through a written agreement, outlining the payments the surgeon will receive.
 The payments would then appear as consulting fees in the Open Payments database.
 If travel or lodging is also associated with the consulting work, those payments would be reported as well.

 Individual departments and the OHSU Integrity Office monitor and manage the relationships between OHSU providers and industry through policies and review procedures that ensure the responsible conduct of OHSU and its providers.
 OHSU values the trust the public places in it to uphold and advance the missions of teaching, healing and discover.

 Yes.
 OHSU welcomes the new information made available to the public through the Open Payments website.
 Accurate information helps patients decide whether their provider is making independent, sound judgments about their care.

 For more information about any payments listed for your provider, talk to your provider.
-For more information about OHSU's policies, contact the Integrity Office at 503-494-8849 option 3.
+For more information about OHSU's policies, contact the Integrity Office at 503-494-8849.